 The first laser cutting machine was made by the Western Electric Engineering Research Center in 1965.
 The Center used the laser cutter to drill holes in diamond dies.
 Two years later, the first laser-assisted oxygen jet cutter was made specifically for metals.
-This jet cutter was an important part of the aerospace industry, especially in its utilization in sheet metal laser cutting.
+This jet cutter was an important part of the aerospace industry, especially in its utilization of sheet metal laser cutting.
 CO2 laser cutters were also developed, but they lacked the power to overcome metals’ thermal conductivity.
-Therefore, they were not ideal for sheet metal laser cutting.
+Therefore, they were not ideal for metal laser cutting.
 Instead, they were applicable in cutting non-metals, such as textiles.

-Types of Laser Cutting
+Types of Laser Cutting Machines for Metal

 CO2 lasers are the most common types of lasers.
 It is not because they are the most powerful or unique.
 They are less powerful, but this makes them applicable in different small yet common scenarios.
 They do not have much power.
 The power rating ranges from 25 to 100 watts with a wavelength of 10.6micrometer.
 However, there is an exception.
-Industrial CO2 lasers have a power rating in Kilowatts.
+Industrial CO2 lasers have a power rating of Kilowatts.

-CO2 lasers are more ideal for cutting wood, paper, and some plastics.
+CO2 lasers are ideal for cutting wood, paper, and some plastics.
 While they may not be ideal, they are sometimes used as a metal sheet cutting laser.

 Fiber lasers have a long service life and are maintenance-free when compared to the other two types.
 They have different functionalities due to the three different pulse settings: beam, quasi, and offer pulsed.
 Of the fiber lasers, the most common is the MOBA lasers, which are very flexible and useful in different situations.
 Their functions depend on their power.
 However, they are still useful in different scenarios.
 They are ideals for glass, wood, plastic, and sheet metal laser cutting.
 They are good with thin materials.
 However, they are not ideal for materials higher than 20 mm.